How to Handle Your Ticket

 In Person: You may appear at the Addison Municipal Court during business hours, Monday through Friday.

 By Mail: Send a letter with your plea of no contest or guilty and mail it to the Addison Municipal Court with a check or money order.
 To avoid additional fees for late payment, the payment must be postmarked on or before the due date listed on the citation.

-By Phone or Online: Please see Payment Options for information on how to make your payment using our automated telephone attendant or online payment system.
-Both options are available 24 hours every day.
+Online: Please see Payment Options for information on how to make your payment using our online payment system.
+This option is available 24 hours every day.
 Please note that when you make a voluntary payment by phone or online, you will forfeit any right to request a Driving Safety Course or Deferred Disposition.
 You may sign up to take the Driving Safety Course online.

 OPTION #2: PLEAD NOT GUILTY AND REQUEST A TRIAL

 If you wish to plead not guilty, you and/or your attorney must appear in person at the Addison Municipal Court on or before the response date listed on the citation.
 Court hearings cannot be scheduled by telephone.

 In Person: Appear in person to set a court date for a plea hearing.
 At this hearing you will discuss your options with the Judge.

 By Mail: You may also enter a plea of not guilty by mail.
 To do so, you must write a letter to the Court and include the following documents with your letter: